dataiku/dss-plugin-neo4j/README.md

 ## Using the Plugin

 ### Neo4j Credentials
-The main prerequisite to use thie Plugin is to know the credentials to connect to the Neo4j database:
+The main prerequisite to use this Plugin is to **know the credentials to connect to the Neo4j database**:

 * Neo4j database URI
 * Neo4j database username